wrussell1999/royal-hackaway-v2/README.md

 they'd like to use for their own rap.
 Then, we select a random song from our list of songs to use as a base.
 We then use NLP to tag the song and to modify it so that we replace some of the nouns with our desired subject, effectively changing what the song is about.
+The lyrics are converted into an MP3 with the Google Cloud TTS API, with a beat added behind them, using pydub, to create the rap.

 The result is then sent back to the user.
-This is done with a phone call, where the rap is sung back to them using a text-to-speech program.
+This is done with a phone call, where the rap is played back to them.